 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Throw away any unused Hemangeol® after 2 months.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how propranolol works.
 Tell your doctor if you are using any of the following medicines:

-- Bupropion, chlorpromazine, cimetidine, ciprofloxacin, digoxin, dobutamine, epinephrine, fluconazole, fluoxetine, montelukast, phenobarbital, phenytoin, rifampin, theophylline, thioridazine, or ticlopidine
+- Bupropion, chlorpromazine, cimetidine, ciprofloxacin, digoxin, dobutamine, enoxamine, epinephrine, fluconazole, fluoxetine, fluvoxamine, montelukast, paroxetine, phenobarbital, phenytoin, rifampin, theophylline, thioridazine, or ticlopidine

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, angina (chest pain), heart failure, breathing problems, diabetes, glaucoma, or an overactive thyroid.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, angina (chest pain), heart failure, breathing problems, diabetes, glaucoma, an overactive thyroid, or any medical conditions (including colds, stress, infection).
 Tell your doctor if you have Wolff-Parkinson-White syndrome or a history of severe allergic reactions.

 - This medicine may cause the following problems:

 - Increased risk of heart or blood vessel problems, including a slow heart beat or low blood pressure